-With manual transmission vehicles, do not use the starter continuously for longer than six seconds.
-Continued use of the starter will discharge the battery and may also damage the starter mechanism.
-To start the engine, turn the key to position'III'.
-When the engine starts, release the key which will automatically return to position'II'.
+Do not use the starter continuously for longer than six seconds.
+Continued use of the starter will discharge the battery and may damage the starter mechanism.
+When the engine starts, release the key.

+If the engine fails to start the key must be turned to position '0' before attempting to restart.
 Wait until the engine stops before re-using the starter.

-Note: Do not depress the accelerator pedal whilst operating the starter motor.

 The red charge warning light in the instrument cluster should go out when the engine is running.